Third Macedonian War: Background

-Preparations for war and diplomatic missions
+Preparations

 The consuls for 171 BC were Publius Licinius Crassus and Gaius Cassius Longinus.
-Macedon was assigned to Publius Licinius and the command of the fleet was assigned to the praetor Gaius Lucretius.
+Macedon was assigned to Publius Licinius and the command of the fleet was assigned to praetor Gaius Lucretius.

-Two legions were assigned for Macedon and the number of men for each was 6,000 instead of the usual 5,200, plus allied troops numbering 16,000 infantry and 800 cavalry.
+Two legions were assigned for Macedon, each number 6,000 instead of the usual 5,200.
+Allied troops numbering 16,000 infantry and 800 cavalry accompanied them.
 Envoys were sent to confer with the Greek states.
 They received the support of Epirus, in western Greece, and Aetolia and Thessaly, in central Greece.
-The main Boeotian cities, though divided between a pro-Roman and a pro-Perseus faction, decided to break the treaty with Perseus and sided with Rome.
-This caused the breakup of the league of Boeotian cities as some of them supported Perseus.
-In Rhodes a new leader persuaded the island to ally with Rome.
-Gentius, the king of Illyria, remained non-committal.
+The main Boeotian cities, though divided between a pro-Roman and a pro-Perseus faction, decided to break the treaty with Perseus to side with Rome.
+This broke up the league of Boeotian cities as some of them supported Perseus.
+In Rhodes a new leader, and some locally notable citizens such as Astymedes, persuaded the island to ally with Rome.
+Gentius, the king of Illyria, remained non–committal.

-A commission was sent to Greece to examine the situation there.
+A commission was sent to Greece.
 Perseus invited one of the commissioners, Marcius, for a meeting.
-He denounced the allegations of Eumenes and others and claimed that his international relations were not aimed at preparing for war.
-Marcius advised him to send an embassy to Rome and arranged an armistice to guarantee the safe passage of the envoys.
-He did this because it suited Rome as she was not ready for war.
-The army was being prepared and had not gone to Greece yet.
+He denounced Eumenes' allegations and others and claimed that his international relations were not aimed at preparing for war.
+Marcius advised him to send an embassy to Rome and arranged an armistice to guarantee safe passage.
+He did this because Rome was not ready for war.
+The army was preparing and had not yet gone to Greece.